Join our network. Make change happen.

 The Macroeconomic and Other Benefits of Energy Efficiency

-This report sets out the positive and negative impacts of improvements in energy efficiency in buildings that could come about through a recast of the Energy Performance Buildings Directive (EPBD).
+This report sets out the positive and negative impacts of improvements in energy efficiency in buildings that could come about through a recast of the Energy Performance Buildings Directive (EPBD)

 Policy Group(s):